The National Energy Balance presents detailed information on how and where energy is used in Ireland for a given year.

 - Peat use fell by 3.8% and accounted for 4.7% of all energy use.

 - Oil use increased by 1% in 2018 and accounted for 48% of all energy use.
 It is used mainly in the transport sector and for household heating.

 - Import dependency increased slightly in 2018 to 67% from 66% in 2017.
 Gas imports increased by 23% (331 ktoe) and mostly offset reduced coal imports, which fell by 32% (391 ktoe).
 Indigenous gas production was down by 3.6% also.

 - 61% of natural gas use in Ireland in 2018 came from indigenous sources compared with 66% in 2017.

 - Demand for electricity increased by 2% in 2018.

-- The majority of electricity generated came from gas, follwed by wind and then coal and peat.
+- The majority of electricity generated came from gas, followed by wind and then coal and peat.

 - Coal and peat use in electricity generation were down by 44% (379 ktoe) and 3% (14 ktoe) respectively between 2017 and 2018.

-- These changes have resulted in the CO2 intensity of electricity falling by 13% to a new low of 379 gCO2/kWh from 437 gCO2/kWh in 2018.
+- These changes have resulted in the CO2 intensity of electricity falling by 13%.
+This is a new low of 379 gCO2/kWh from 437 gCO2/kWh in 2018.

 - Overall renewable contribution to gross final energy consumption in 2018 increased to 11.5% (provisional) from 10.6% in 2017.